The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Case Studies: Applying Our Theory to Study Different Classes of DA

-In this section, we present and interpret generalization guarantees for commonly used augmentations including \textit{Gaussian noise injection, randomized mask, cutout, and salt-and-pepper noise}.
-In particular, we discuss whether these augmentations improve or worsen generalization compared to the LSE estimator, beginning with regression tasks.
+In this section, we will use the meta-theorems established in Section \ref{regress-results} and \ref{class-results} to get further insight into the impact of DA on generalization.
+In particular, we present and interpret generalization guarantees for commonly used augmentations including: \textit{Gaussian noise injection, randomized mask, cutout, salt-and-pepper noise, and our newly proposed random-rotation augmentation}.

-\subsubsection{Gaussian noise injection}
+\subsection{Gaussian noise injection}

-As a preliminary example, we note that Proposition~\ref{ind_cor} generalizes and recovers the existing bounds on the ridge and ridgeless estimators \cite{bartlett2020benign,tsigler2020benign}.
-This is consistent with classical results~\cite{bishop1995training} that show an equivalence between augmented ERM with Gaussian noise injection and ridge regularization.
-For completeness, we include the generalization bounds for Gaussian noise injection in Appendix~\ref{pf_reg_cor}.
+As a preliminary example, we note that Theorem ~\ref{gen_bound} generalizes and recovers the existing bounds on the ridge and ridgeless estimators \citep{bartlett2020benign,tsigler2020benign}.
+This is consistent with classical results~\citep{bishop1995training} that show an equivalence between augmented ERM with Gaussian noise injection and ridge regularization.
+Specifically, an application of the theorem to Gaussian noise injection with variance $\sigma^2$ recovers existing bounds for ridge estimators with regularization parameter $\lambda = n\sigma^2$, where the number of samples $n$ controls the amount of regularization applied to the estimator.
+For completeness, we include this bound in Appendix~\ref{pf_reg_cor}.

-\subsubsection{Randomized masking}
+\subsection{Randomized masking}

 Next, we consider the popular randomized masking augmentation (both the biased and unbiased variants), in which each coordinate of each data vector is set to $0$ with a given probability, denoted by the masking parameter $\beta \in [0,1]$.
 The unbiased variant of randomized masking rescales the features so that the augmented features are unbiased in expectation.
-This type of augmentation has been widely used in practice~\cite{he2022masked, konda2015dropout}\footnote{We note that a superficially similar implicit regularization mechanism is at play in \emph{dropout}~\cite{bouthillier2015dropout}, where the parameters of a neural network are set to $0$ at random.
-In contrast to random masking, dropout zeroes out model parameters rather than data coordinates.}, and is a simplified version of the popular cutout augmentation \cite{devries2017improved}.

-The following corollary characterizes the generalization error arising from the randomized masking augmentation in regression tasks.
+This type of augmentation has been widely used in practice~\citep{he2022masked, konda2015dropout}\footnote{We note that a superficially similar implicit regularization mechanism is at play in \emph{dropout}~\citep{bouthillier2015dropout}, where the parameters of a neural network are set to $0$ at random.
+In contrast to random masking, dropout zeroes out model parameters rather than data coordinates.}, and is a simplified version of the popular cutout augmentation \citep{devries2017improved}.
+The following corollary characterizes the generalization error arising from the randomized mask augmentation in regression tasks.